Netflix/dgs/docs/advanced/subscriptions.md

 ```

 Apollo client supports WebSockets through a [link](https://www.apollographql.com/docs/link/links/ws/).
-Typically you want to configure Apollo Client with both an HTTP link and a WS link, and [split](https://www.apollographql.com/docs/link/composition/#directional-composition) between them based on the query type.
+Typically, you want to configure Apollo Client with both an HTTP link and a WS link, and [split](https://www.apollographql.com/docs/link/composition/#directional-composition) between them based on the query type.